This condition is also called congenital genu recurvatum. It was first described by Chatelain as congenital dislocation of knee.

 Treatment of Congenital Dislocation of Knee

-Treatment is begun at birth of shortly thereafter and the casts are repeated at 2 to 3 day intervals until flexion beyond 90 degree is obtained.
+Treatment is begun at the birth or shortly thereafter and the casts are repeated at 2 to 3 days intervals until flexion beyond 90 degrees is obtained.
 Thereafter a bivalve cast is used for 3 months.

-Cast is generally removed after about 3 month period and a removable cast or brace is applied to counter any tendency to return to a hyperxtended position.
+The cast is generally removed after about a 3 month period and a removable cast or brace is applied to counter any tendency to return to a hyperextended position.

 Sometimes, due to capsular adherence and anterior subluxation of hamstring, the reduction becomes difficult.

-If the reduction is not accomplished surgery is indicated as soon as the difficult is recognized at 3-6 months
+If the reduction is not accomplished surgery is indicated as soon as the difficulty is recognized at 3-6 months

 Surgery for Congenital Knee Dislocation